- How much is homeowners insurance on a $600,000 house?

 Other factors like the deductible and liability limits you choose also matter.
 In most states, insurers also look at your credit score.
 Poor credit is statistically correlated to a higher likelihood of filing a claim, so you’ll pay more for homeowners insurance.

-Someone with a poor credit rating can pay up to 50% to 90% more than a person with an excellent credit rating.
+Someone with a poor credit rating can pay rates about 150% higher than a person with an excellent credit rating.

 Homeowners insurance for a $600k home by state